 No imperfections or flaws, strong seams

-Very discreet signs of the restoration process on close inspection, strong seams, appears in excellent condition
+Very discreet signs of the restoration process on close inspection, strong seams, appears in excellent condition.
+Minimal damage/ flaws which to not impact wearability.

 Some small visible marks/ stains and/or pulls and/or mends to the fabric that do not interfere with the overall function of the garment, strong seams